rvijaykumar/mybankapp/README.md

 # mybankapp
-#  (pls download the zip file as I could not upload the project structure due to network issue)

 This project analyses the financial transactions of a given accounts based on the transactions defined in a CSV file.